NVlabs/instant-ngp/README.md

 If the build succeeds, you can now run the code via the `build/testbed` executable or the `scripts/run.py` script described below.

-If automatic GPU architecture detection fails, (as can happen if you have multiple GPUs installed), set the `TCNN_CUDA_ARCHITECTURES` enivonment variable for the GPU you would like to use.
+If automatic GPU architecture detection fails, (as can happen if you have multiple GPUs installed), set the `TCNN_CUDA_ARCHITECTURES` environment variable for the GPU you would like to use.
 The following table lists the values for common GPUs.
 If your GPU is not listed, consult [this exhaustive list](https://developer.nvidia.com/cuda-gpus).

 | RTX 30X0 | A100 | RTX 20X0 | TITAN V / V100 | GTX 10X0 / TITAN Xp | GTX 9X0 | K80 |
 |:--------:|:----:|:--------:|:--------------:|:-------------------:|:-------:|:---:|